 Knowledge is power, and complaint procedures require compliant people to ensure cannabis businesses are operating above-board.
 For operators running larger organizations and multiple cannabis licenses, we offer more extensive Comprehensive Compliance Training programs (5-6 hours).

 We repeat these training sessions annually to ensure new rules are trained to all staff members.
 This also empowers each team to carry out expectations.
 We also require new employees to pass their training course within 90 days of hire.
 This keeps the entire team on the same page and maintains certification in our compliance training program.

 Setting standards and expectations ensures compliance is not skirted or ignored.
 In doing so, compliance becomes a team effort – not a top-down approach – making it tremendously more effective.

 Compliance Measures and Management

-We work collaboratively with our clients on the results of compliance measures to better manage compliance through frequent meetings and consultation to identify and address mutual agendas of compliance concerns and considerations ongoingly.
-Through close collaboration, we help to effectively reduce the largest compliance risks and more efficiently manage our client’s operations over the long-term.
+We work collaboratively with our clients on the results of compliance measures to better manage compliance.
+We work through frequent meetings and consultation to identify and address mutual agendas of compliance concerns and considerations ongoing.
+Through close collaboration, we help to effectively reduce the largest compliance risks and more efficiently manage client operations over the long-term.